Monday, July 9, 2012

 Loaded Broccoli Soup

-Makes 2 1.5 cup servings
+Makes two 1.5 cup servings

 • 1 medium head of broccoli (including the stalk), chopped into pieces